sundaram4/react-tuts/README.md

     }, [category]); // it will re run useEffect if the value of category changes
     // once the state changes , react will re render and useEffect will trigger
     // causing the state to change again , and effect hook will run again and so on.. causing an infite loop
-    // if we don't supply [category] or [] it will run in an infine loop
+    // if we don't supply [category] or [] it will run in an infinite loop
     // [] to run this effect only once when the component is first rendered
     //[category] run only when value of category changes